GeorgePimpleton/theForger-winapi-tutorial/revised-code/README.md

 Enjoy!

 ### Notes
-The first two examples have additional code samples using the Microsoft Foundation Classes (MFC).
-To show the differences between writing code using the C-based Desktop WinAPI and the C++-based MFC framework.
+The first two examples have additional code samples using the Microsoft Foundation Classes (MFC), to show the differences between writing code using the C-based Desktop WinAPI and the C++-based MFC framework.